textioHQ/js-style-guide/README.md

       increasedByOne.push(num + 1);
     });

-    // best (keeping it functional) not mutating const increasedByOne = numbers.map(num => num + 1);
+    // best: Keeping it functional, not mutating const increasedByOne = numbers.map(num => num + 1);
     ```

   <a name="generators--spacing"></a>
-  - [11.3](#generators--spacing) If you must use generators make sure their function signature is spaced properly. eslint: [`generator-star-spacing`](https://eslint.org/docs/rules/generator-star-spacing)
+  - [11.2](#generators--spacing) If you must use generators make sure their function signature is spaced properly. eslint: [`generator-star-spacing`](https://eslint.org/docs/rules/generator-star-spacing)

     > Why? `function` and `*` are part of the same conceptual keyword - `*` is not a modifier for `function`, `function*` is a unique construct, different from `function`.